x-ji/hpylm-word-segmentation/README.md

 # HPYLM Word Segmentation

 Note: The old code is in `julia-hpylm`.
 However, it is very inefficient and still contains some errors.
-The new code currently being worked upon is in the folder `julia-nhpylm`.
+The new code currently being worked upon (which tries to properly implement the infinite-gram character-level HPYLM model) is in the folder `julia-nhpylm`.

 ## Running the program